nubean/XmlEspreso/README.md

 The com.nubean.xmlespresso.feature and com.nubean.xmlespresso.site eclipse projects define eclipse Feature and Site respectively.

 In order to build these proejcts, first import them in eclipse IDE.
-Next, first build com.nubean.superior project, followed by com.nubean.xmlespresso, com.nubean.xmlespresso.feature and com.nubean.xmlespresso.site projects, in that order..
+Next, first build com.nubean.superior project, followed by com.nubean.xmlespresso, com.nubean.xmlespresso.feature and com.nubean.xmlespresso.site projects, in that order.